 Through hours of practice, we learn to create through sound.
-Each student at the ASU School of Music follows an individually tailored program of ensemble studies, working with leading faculty conductors, such as Gary Hill, director of ensemble studies.
+Each student at the ASU School of Music follows an individually tailored program of ensemble studies, working with leading faculty conductors.

 Music brings many communities together.
 Our music education program supports the development of outstanding individuals who desire to make a difference in the lives of children, youth, and adults through music.

 We develop skills that serve others.
 Composition + theory open the way to new possibilities.